 (Required for all Education Policy program students and restricted to Education Policy students) This course is the introductory seminar for all students enrolled in degree programs in Education Policy.
-It provides an overview of the history and organization of the education policy system and landmark policy activity in the United States, an introduction to the tools and approaches of policy research and analysis, an introduction to the intellectual disciplines that contribute foundational perspectives for policy research (especially sociology, economics, politics, and legal studies, and also including history, cultural studies, and critical theory), and exploration of selected current topics in education policy, especially those pertaining to opportunity and equity.
-It is a cohort-building experience as well, and students will have the opportunity to meet many of the policy faculty at TC.
+It provides an overview of the education policy system and history of landmark education policies in the United States, an introduction to the tools and approaches of policy research and analysis, an introduction to the intellectual disciplines that contribute foundational perspectives for policy research (especially sociology, economics, history, politics, and legal studies), and exploration of selected current topics in education policy, especially those pertaining to opportunity and equity.

-EDPA 6900 - Directed Research and Study in Education Policy
+EDPA 6900 - Research and Independent Study in Education Policy

-For students wishing to pursue independent study or original research as they prepare for their doctoral certification examination and/or dissertation proposal.
+For doctoral students wishing to pursue independent study or original research as they prepare for their doctoral certification examination and/or dissertation proposal.
 Permission required from individual faculty.